christejab07/Spotify-Django-React/README.md

 - Backend: Django (Python) with a REST API.
 - Frontend: React (JavaScript) for the user interface.
-- Database: SQLite (or any preferred database).
+- Database: SQLite (or any preferred database, change the settings.py file accordingly).
 - Authentication and dynamic routing.

 ---